vdasari2/Player-Data-Extraction-using-Web-Scraping/README.md

 1. Reload issues
 2. Available Player information is not the same for all the players
-3. Page HTML code changes based on information available
+3. Page HTML code changes based on information available for each player

 ***Sample Data (Working on scrapper to get more data):***